slcs-jsc/mptrac/docs/manual/tropopause-data.md

 The tropopause data are provided as netCDF files.
 Each data file may contain one or more time steps of the reanalysis.

-The data files provide geopotential height, pressure, temperature, and water vapor volume mixing ratios for the cold point, WMNO 1st and 2nd tropopause, and the dynamical tropopause.
+The data files provide geopotential height, pressure, temperature, and water vapor volume mixing ratios for the cold point, WMO first and second tropopause, and the dynamical tropopause.

 The tool "tropo_sample" can be used to extract tropopause data from the netCDF files created by "tropo" for a set of locations specified as a particle data file (atm.tab file).

-Tropopause data files for various meteorological reanalyses can be found in the meteocloud data archive in Jülich:
+Tropopause data files for various meteorological reanalyses can be found in the [Reanalysis Tropopause Data Repository](https://datapub.fz-juelich.de/slcs/tropopause) or locally in the Meteocloud data archive in Jülich:

 ```
     /p/fastdata/slmet/slmet111/met_data/tropo